The Foundational Five | The 5 Supplements For Every Body

 Before I take people down the path of the best supplement for weight loss or the best supplements for muscle growth, I first emphasize the supplements essential for a solid nutrition foundation.

 Of course, supplements alone won’t get you to your goals.
-You also need to consistently follow a great exercise program, and get good quality sleep, and eat a health, high-protein diet.
+You also need to consistently follow a great exercise program, get good quality sleep, and eat a healthy, high-protein diet.

 In this article, I’ll cover The Foundational Five, the five essential supplements for optimal health.